aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 // Markup Languages

-// The "ideal" language?????

-// can it exist?
-// Are some PLs clearly better/worse than others? (yes according to people like P. Graham)

 // (the pragmatic programmer)
 // - believing that something that changed didn't change (as a result of high coupling)
 // - believing that something that hasn't changed did change (as a result of repetition)